tgirke/systemPipeRdata/README.md

 [_systemPipeRdata_](https://github.com/tgirke/systemPipeRdata) is an
-R/Bioconductor data package that facilitates the generation of NGS workflow templates expected by the main [_systemPipeR_](http://www.bioconductor.org/packages/devel/bioc/html/systemPipeR.html) package.
+R/Bioconductor data package that facilitates the generation of NGS workflow templates for the main [_systemPipeR_](http://www.bioconductor.org/packages/devel/bioc/html/systemPipeR.html) package.
 The latter is an environment for building *end-to-end* analysis pipelines with automated report generation for next generation sequence (NGS) applications such as RNA-Seq, ChIP-Seq, VAR-Seq and many others.
-A short manual (vignette) for _systemPipeRdata_ is available [_here_](https://github.com/tgirke/systemPipeRdata/blob/master/vignettes/systemPipeRdata.pdf?raw=true), and the main manual for the core package _systemPipeR_ is available [_here_](https://htmlpreview.github.io/?https://github.com/tgirke/systemPipeR/blob/master/vignettes/systemPipeR.html).
+A short manual (vignette) for _systemPipeRdata_ is available [_here_](https://github.com/tgirke/systemPipeRdata/blob/master/vignettes/systemPipeRdata.pdf?raw=true), and the main manual for the core _systemPipeR_ package is available [_here_](https://htmlpreview.github.io/?https://github.com/tgirke/systemPipeR/blob/master/vignettes/systemPipeR.html).

 #### Installation